Toronto Maple Leafs: Rivalries

 During the 25 years of the Original Six era (1942–67), teams played each other 14 times during the regular season, and with only four teams continuing into the playoffs, rivalries were intense.
 The Maple Leafs established several rivalries with other teams that played in this era, including the Boston Bruins, Detroit Red Wings, and the Montreal Canadiens.
-In addition to the aforementioned teams, the Maple Leafs have also developed a rivalry with the Ottawa Senators, as well as a minor geographic rivalry with the Buffalo Sabres called the Battle of the QEW after the Queen Elizabeth Way (QEW), the freeway that links Buffalo with Toronto along the western edge of Lake Ontario.
+In addition to the aforementioned teams, the Maple Leafs have also developed a rivalry with the Ottawa Senators, as well as a minor geographic rivalry with the Buffalo Sabres called the Battle of the QEW after the Queen Elizabeth Way (QEW), the freeway that links Buffalo with Toronto along the western edge of Lake Ontario within the Golden Horseshoe.

 Boston Bruins

 Both teams are Original Six teams, with their first game played in Boston's inaugural season on December 3, 1924.
 In the match-up, the St. Patricks earned a 5–3 victory against the Bruins at Mutual Street Arena.
 The Maple Leafs played their first Stanley Cup playoff series against the Bruins in 1933, winning the series 3–2.
-From 1933 to 2019, the two teams played in 16 postseason series against one another, including one Stanley Cup Finals.
+From 1933 to 2019, the two teams played in 16 postseason series against one another, including one Stanley Cup Final.

 The rivalry has since been renewed from the 2013 Stanley Cup playoffs which saw the Bruins rally from a 4–1 third-period deficit to defeat the Maple Leafs in overtime, 5–4, and advance to the second round.
-In the 2018 and 2019 Stanley Cup playoffs, the Bruins would again defeat the Maple Leafs in seven games in both of those years.
+In the 2018, 2019, and 2024 Stanley Cup playoffs, the Bruins would again defeat the Maple Leafs in seven games in all three of those years.

+Buffalo Sabres

+The rivalry between the Buffalo Sabres and Toronto Maple Leafs is due to the 100-mile (160 km) distance between their home arenas (KeyBank Center and Scotiabank Arena respectively).
+The Sabres won 70 of 103 all-time home games against the Maple Leafs from their inception in 1970–71 until 2015–16 (the last season before Toronto drafted Auston Matthews), despite the always large contingency of Toronto fans at those games.
+Since the 1998–99 season, both teams have played in the Northeast Division, now the Atlantic Division.
+Buffalo won the 1999 Eastern Conference finals against Toronto in five games, the only playoff series between the two teams.
+During the 2018–19 season, Toronto swept Buffalo in the season series for the first time ever.
+Buffalo previously swept a season series with Toronto in 1979–80, 1987–88, and 1991–92.
+Due in part to the number of Leafs fans living near or in Buffalo, and in part to Buffalo's relative proximity to Toronto and the rest of Ontario, as well as the lower prices of Sabres tickets, Maple Leafs–Sabres games at the KeyBank Center in Buffalo typically hold around 80 percent of Leafs fans, making it the largest away crowd in the NHL.